statusfailed/catgrad-rs/README.md

 ### Running Models

-Run a program using an `Interpreter` with a chosen backend.
+Run a program using an `Interpreter` with a chosen backend:

+- **ndarray-backend**: for CPU-based tensor operations
+- **candle-backend**: for GPU-accelerated tensor operations

-For example, we can run the Sigmoid layer as follows:
+Here's how to run the Sigmoid layer with the ndarray backend:

 ```rust
 # #[cfg(feature = "ndarray-backend")] {